netdata/blog/blog/2022-11-28-speedtest.md

 ![image](https://user-images.githubusercontent.com/24860547/204288597-d5cd39a3-14f2-4f30-9909-a9befffe70f9.png)

-*How do I minimize jitter?*
+**How do I minimize jitter?**
-- First check if it is a momentary problem or a more longer term issue, Netdata's jitter timeseries chart should help you do this.
-You may notice momentary issues due to, for example, heavy load, that may go away on it's own.
+- First check if it is a momentary problem or a more longer term issue, Netdata's jitter time series chart should help you do this.
+You may notice momentary issues due to, for example, heavy load, that may go away on its own.
 - Prefer using an Ethernet cable whenever possible
 - And if you must use Wi-Fi, prefer the less congested 5 GHz band and move closer to your router to minimize transmission distance, noise, and signal loss
 - Try restarting your wireless router to have it automatically reconnect to the least congested channel available